tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/database/sql-database.md

   customer INNER JOIN payment ON payment.customer_id = customer.customer_id
   -- INNER JOIN payment USING(customer_id)
 ORDER BY payment.payment_date;

+-- Show the team1, team2 and player for every goal scored by a player called Mario -- JOIN with aliases, default is INNER JOIN
+SELECT ga.team1, ga.team2, go.player
+FROM game ga JOIN goal go ON (ga.id = go.matchid) WHERE player LIKE 'Mario%';
 ```

 The `LEFT JOIN` clause joins a left table with the right table and returns **ALL the rows from the left table** that may or may not have corresponding rows in the right table.
 In case the values do not equal, the left join also creates a new row that contains columns from both tables and adds it to the result set (bảng tạm).
 However, it fills the columns of the right table with `NULL`.